-Resolutions are passed subject to obtaining a detailed, justified favourable opinion of the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Management Control Committee, in its capacity as control body.
+Resolutions are passed subject to obtaining a detailed, justified favourable opinion of the Committee for Transactions with Related Parties and the Management Control Committee, in its capacity as control body.
 Said Board Committees are composed entirely of Independent Directors pursuant to the Corporate Governance Code of listed companies, and pursuant to art.
 148, paragraph 3, of the Consolidated Law on Finance.

 2.2 Using the same process set forth for their adoption, the Procedures are generally reviewed every three years or upon the occurrence of relevant circumstances which require amendments and/or integrations, to ensure that the measures identified are closely monitored and consistency is ensured with the overall framework of compliance risk management rules within the Group.
-The Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Management Control Committee express their opinion also with regard to any decision not to proceed with any amendment, upon completing the assessment of the existing procedures.
+The Committee for Transactions with Related Parties and the Management Control Committee express their opinion also with regard to any decision not to proceed with any amendment, upon completing the assessment of the existing procedures.

-The Corporate Bodies and Corporate Affairs Head Office Department may adopt any amendments that do not concern essential elements of these Procedures in order to ensure the adoption of legislative provisions, subject to a favourable opinion of the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Management Control Committee.
+Corporate Bodies and Corporate Affairs may adopt any amendments that do not concern essential elements of these Procedures in order to ensure the adoption of legislative provisions, subject to a favourable opinion of the Committee for Transactions with Related Parties and the Management Control Committee.